Tejas320/Blog-generation-aws-genai/README.md

 AWS CLI configured with your credentials.

-Basic knowledge of Python (or the language used in your Lambda functions).
+Basic knowledge of Python programming language.

+## Steps

+1.